 The Museum of Illusions

 Located just off Ilica, it’s easy to pop into if your kids have perhaps had their fill of monuments and/or shopping.
-This two floor establishment has all sorts of illusions and tricks to the eye; there are over 70 exhibits.
-There’s lot of fun photo opportunities (such as with the Chair Illusion, Head on a Platter, or Infinity Room) as well as fun experiences (the Anti-Gravity and Ames Rooms).
+This two-floor establishment has all sorts of illusions and tricks to the eye; there are over 70 exhibits.
+There are a lot of fun photo opportunities (such as with the Chair Illusion, Head on a Platter, or Infinity Room) as well as fun experiences (the Anti-Gravity and Ames Rooms).
 This one is probably best suited for slightly older/teenage kids (and big kids too!) as younger ones may not quite have the attention span for this museum.

 More info at: Museum of Illusions